bbauska/W3Cx-3of5/README.md

 3. When the image file has been loaded, the browser calls the onload callback associated with the image (<i>line 14</i>).

 4. We draw the image only from inside this callback, otherwise we have no guarantee that the image has been loaded and can be usable.
-The actual drawing here is done *line 17*.
+The actual drawing here is done <i>line 17</i>.

 5. There are numerous variants of the drawImage(...) context method at <i>line 17</i>